PrefectHQ/prefect/docs/getting-started/quickstart.md

 Much of Prefect's functionality is backed by an API.
 The easiest way to get started is to use the API hosted by Prefect:

-1. Create a forever-free Prefect Cloud account or sign in at [https://app.prefect.cloud/](https://app.prefect.cloud/).
+1. Create a forever-free Prefect Cloud account or sign in at [https://app.prefect.cloud/](https://app.prefect.cloud/)
-1. Use the `prefect cloud login` CLI command to [log in to Prefect Cloud](/cloud/users/api-keys) from your environment.
+1. Use the `prefect cloud login` CLI command to log in to Prefect Cloud from your development environment

 <div class="terminal">